hydrosolutions/SAPPHIRE_Forecast_Tools/doc/configuration.md

 - code (int): Gauge station code.
 Example value: 12176

 ### Intermediate results of the forecast tools
 Intermediate results are written by the linear regression tool and read by the forecast dashboard.
-We recommend not changing the path ieasyforecast_intermediate_data_path nor the names of the intermediate files.
+We recommend not changing the path ieasyforecast_intermediate_data_path nor the names of the intermediate files and we further recommend not manually editing any files in the path ieasyforecast_intermediate_data_path.
+The files are written by the backend tool and read by the forecast dashboard.
 ```
 # Snipped of .env.
 We recommend NOT editing the following lines.
 ieasyforecast_intermediate_data_path=../internal_data